List of minor characters in the Alice series: Frog Footman

+A delivery frog appears in the sequel Alice Through the Looking Glass, voiced by Owain Rhys Davies.

 Mary Ann

 The White Rabbit's housemaid.
 Alice is mistaken for her.
 She does not appear at all and is only mentioned.

 The Pig Baby

 The Pig Baby is mentioned in Chapter 6 of Alice's Adventures in Wonderland, titled "Pig and Pepper."
 When Alice enters the Duchess's house, she sees the Duchess holding a human baby, as shown in John Tenniel's illustration.
 The baby is wailing and sneezing due to the pepper particles in the air.
 The Duchess then goes on to sing "Speak Roughly to your little boy", shaking the baby wildly and adding to the already chaotic scene in the house.
 The Duchess flings the baby at Alice who catches it and then walks outside.
 She starts to realize that the baby is not really human after all, since it starts to grow pig ears and a turnt-up nose.
 Alice finally sets down the pig, as it then scurries off into the woods.